temporalio/proposals/api/http-api.md

 **Goals**

-* Create HTTP API that governs all reasonable user-facing calls
+* Expose existing API over HTTP in addition to gRPC
 * Ensure new API calls are automatically adopted
 * Expose HTTP API in server by default for all to use like gRPC, but have option to disable
 * Support all existing interceptors and auth methods